jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     SUBFAILED(i=False) tests/test_calculator.py::TestCalculator::test_calculator_sends_message_when_input_is_not_a_number - AssertionError: MNO.PQRSTUVWXYZABCD != 'Excuse ...
     =========== 2 failed, 7 passed in X.YZs ============

-  the `unittest.TestCase.subTest method`_ runs the code in its context as a sub test, showing the values I give in ``i=data_type`` so that I can see which one caused the error
+  the `unittest.TestCase.subTest method`_ runs the code in its context as a sub test, showing the values I give in ``i=data`` so that I can see which one caused the error

 * I add a :ref:`condition<if statements>` for :ref:`booleans` in the ``only_takes_numbers`` :ref:`function<functions>` in ``calculator.py``